AI Cybersecurity Risks in 2026: The Ultimate Guide to Data Protection

 3. AI-Driven Deepfakes & Vishing Attacks

 AI can generate deepfake audio and video of executives, enabling highly convincing “vishing” (voice phishing) and extortion scams.
+A malicious bot could be used to automate the distribution of deepfake content, increasing the scale and speed of these attacks.

 - Prediction: Forrester warns of a surge in deepfake scams targeting business leaders and critical financial processes.